Cost of Living Payments

 • Adult or Child Disability Payment in Scotland

-Payments should have been made to everyone who is eligible, so report a missing payment online if you have not received it as expected.
+Payments were issued between 20 June and 4 July 2023 to those in receipt of a qualifying benefit on 1 April 2023, so report a missing payment online if you have not received it as expected.
 You can then contact the Disability and Carers Service on 0800 587 0912 if you do not receive a reply.

 Pensioners

-Pensioners received an extra £300 top-up to the Winter Fuel Allowance in recognition of their higher energy consumption.
+An extra £300 top-up to the Winter Fuel Allowance is being provided for pensioners in recognition of their higher energy consumption.

-To qualify for the Winter Fuel Allowance, you need to have reached State Pension age by the qualifying week.
+To qualify for the Winter Fuel Allowance, you need to have reached State Pension age by the qualifying week, which for this winter’s payment means you were born before 25 September 1957.

 Most payments are made automatically during November and December, but if you do not receive the State Pension contact your local advice centre for assistance.